 After considering the Petition, Preliminary Response, and evidence of record, we conclude that Petitioner has failed to demonstrate a reasonable likelihood that the challenged claims are rendered obvious by van Oosten or Zenapax as combined with Sorbera.
-Petitioner has failed to provide sufficient and credible evidence that the combination renders obvious a natalizumab formulation containing about 20 mg/ml to about 150 mg/ml of natalizumab.
+Petitioner has failed to provide sufficient and credible evidence that the combination renders obvious a natalizumab formulation containing 20 mg/ml of natalizumab.